cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **O(log(n))**

-O(n²) describes a logaritmic-time algorithm.
+O(n²) describes a logarithmic-time algorithm.

 Logarithms (log for short) were discovered by a mathematician named **John Napier** in the 1500s.
-Simply put, logarithms are the inverse of exponentiation, just like the substraction is the inverse of addition or division is the reverse of multiplication.
+Simply put, logarithms are the inverse of exponentiation, just like subtraction is the inverse of addition or division is the reverse of multiplication.

 Let's see an example, and get used to the related terminology: